Generalized Devil's staircase and RG flows: Riemann-Thomae function and phyllotaxis

+Despite \eq{eq:RG6} looks rather complicated, it is essentially simplified in the limit of small $u$.
+Computing explicitly the shape $U(u,v)$ (recall that $u=x-x_s$ and $y=y-y_s$) in vicinity of the saddle point $(x_s(k), y_s(k))$, we see that with $k\to\infty$ the coefficient $a_1=U_{uu}$ tends to zero, while the coefficients $a_2=U_{v}$ and $a_3=U_{vv}$ remain finite.
+To demonstrate this, we have depicted in \fig{fig:saddle}(b)-(e) the potentials $U(x,y)$ in vicinity of four first terms of the Fibonacci series for $k=0,1,2,3$: \be

+\ee One sees from \eq{eq:potentials} that with increasing $k$ the coefficient $a_1(k)$ in front of the term $u^2$ relatively decreases.
+Substituting $a_1=0$ (corresponding to $k\to \infty$) into \eq{eq:RG1} we get equations describing the RG flow in the $XY$-model in vicinity of the BKT transition.
+The critical scale (the correlation length) near the transition point is defined by the condition $\sqrt{-2a_2\Delta} \ln \mu_c \sim 1$ which implies the BKT dependence of the correlation length, $\mu_c$, on $\Delta$: \be \mu_c \sim e^{1/\sqrt{-2a_2 \Delta}} \ee One can see from \eq{eq:potentials} that the coefficient $a_2$ in front of the $uv$ term periodically changes the sign.
+So, one can expect the signature of the BKT-like transition \eq{eq:bkt-corr} when $a_2<0$.

-The physical meaning of encountered critical behavior is as follows.
-It is known that when the cylinder is squeezed along its principal axis, the corresponding lattice of repulsive particles experiences a set of successive rearrangements (``bifurcations'').
+The physical meaning of encountered critical behavior could have the following interpretation.
+When the cylinder is squeezed along its principal axis, the corresponding lattice of repulsive particles experiences a set of successive rearrangements (``bifurcations'').
 Each bifurcation is a collective effect that is accompanied by the melting of the lattice.
-Our analysis permits us to conjecture that these bifurcations have signatures of Berezinsky-Kosterliz-Thouless (BKT) transtions.
+Our analysis permits us to conjecture that some of these bifurcations in the strong compression limit have signatures of Berezinsky-Kosterliz-Thouless (BKT) transtions.

-Relying on a topological similarity between $E(\tau,s)$ and $E_2(\tau)$ and taking into account that $E_2(\tau)$ serves as a $\beta$-function for FQHE -- see, for example, \cite{lutken}, it would be interesting to study the behavior of RG flows in the FQHE in the vicinity of critical points from the perspective of the connction with the BKT transition.
-Note that the emergence of BKT fixed points has been discussed in \cite{carpentier} for FQHE and in \cite{fisher} for layered high-$T_c$ superconductors.